 - If it works perfectly we’d love to hear too (good news it always nice!!)

-You can contact us through the contact form (please use the Mac or Windows Beta option as appropriate) or by emailing email@example.com.
+You can contact us through the contact form (please use the Mac or Windows Beta option as appropriate).
 There’s likely to be quite a high volume of emails, so we can’t reply to everyone but every bit of information we receive will be read and used to make FoCal better, so please let us know how you get on.